 *This is the core of my passion, but it does not mean that I won’t edit your book just because you’re not a Christian author.
-I’m happy editing for anyone, so long as I don’t find anything objectionable with the content of the work itself.
+I’m happy to edit for anyone, so long as I don’t find anything objectionable with the content of the work itself.

-I offer line-edits for the same price and the turnaround time is roughly the same for short pieces but may extend as long as 10 weeks for longer pieces.
-If you’d like both services, I charge $3 per page.
+I offer line-edits for $2/page and the turnaround time is roughly the same for short pieces but may extend as long as 10 weeks for longer pieces.
+If you’d like both services, I charge $2.50 per page.

-I will proofread fiction or non-fiction of any length, but I reserve the right to reject any project presented to me if I feel uncomfortable reading it or simply because I don’t have time.
+I will edit fiction or non-fiction of any length, but I reserve the right to reject any project presented to me if I feel uncomfortable reading it or if I simply don’t have time.
 I’m most experienced in the fantasy, sci-fi, and dystopian/post-apocalyptic genres.
-I only do developmental edits on fiction.

 “What Type of Edits Do I Need?”